camiloab01/rooming-list-management-app/README.md

 - Docker-compose orchestrates Postgres, backend, and frontend dev.
 - JWT authentication guards all API routes.
+- React Context (`AuthContext`) on the frontend centralizes login/logout state, decodes the JWT payload, persists the token in `localStorage`, and automatically injects the `Authorization` header into all Axios requests.
 - SQL JSON aggregation in the repo for /rooming-lists/grouped to push heavy work into Postgres.
 - TypeScript everywhere for type‐safe controllers and queries.
 - Unit & integration tests with Jest & Supertest ensure both SQL and HTTP layers are covered.